Seyyed-Reza-Mashhadi/Azure-Synapse-Analytics-Project/README.md

 # ☁️ Azure Synapse Analytics Project

-This project demonstrates how to perform analytics directly in **Azure Synapse Analytics**, using different query engines and compute options.

-Building on the **cleaned Parquet data** produced by the **Azure Data Factory Project**, the focus here is on querying, modeling, and analyzing the data using:
+This project demonstrates how to perform analytics directly in **Azure Synapse Analytics**, leveraging different query engines and compute options.
+Using both the cleaned Parquet data produced by the Azure Data Factory project and the raw CSV files, the focus is on showcasing various Synapse tools for querying, modeling, and analyzing data, including:
 - **Serverless SQL Pools** (on-demand queries)
 - **Dedicated SQL Pools** (provisioned compute for structured analytics)
-- **Apache Spark Pools** (advanced data exploration & visualization)
+- **Apache Spark Pools** (data exploration, transformation, and visualization)

 🔗 **Dataset:** The data is available on [Kaggle](https://www.kaggle.com/datasets/155a87ba8d7e92c5896ddc7f3ca3e3fa9c799207ed8dbf9a1cedf2e2e03e3c14).
-CSV files and processed Parquet outputs were already available in **ADLS**, prepared via pipelines from the [Azure Data Factory Project](https://github.com/Seyyed-Reza-Mashhadi/Azure-Data-Factory-Project).
+Raw CSV files and processed Parquet outputs were already available in ADLS, prepared via pipelines from the [Azure Data Factory Project](https://github.com/Seyyed-Reza-Mashhadi/Azure-Data-Factory-Project).

 ## 🎯 Project Goals